Motions

 By-laws revision: Changing clinical assistants to associate physicians

-The DNS Governance Committee conducted its annual review of the association’s by-laws and is recommending a housekeeping revision.
-This revision reflects a change made by the College of Physicians and Surgeons of Nova Scotia (CPSNS), which, in recognition of their training and their clinical responsibility, now refers to clinical assistants as associate physicians.
+A motion to amend the by-laws was approved to change the term clinical assistants to associate physicians.
+This reflects a change made by the College of Physicians and Surgeons of Nova Scotia (CPSNS), which, in recognition of their training and their clinical responsibility, now refers to clinical assistants as associate physicians.
 This change also aligns with the nomenclature used by other jurisdictions in Canada.

 Protecting the health of Palestinians in Gaza